Flop3r/Flop3r/README.md

 <div align="center">
 I'm a second-year IT student at the University of Wrocław in Poland.
-My journey in the world of IT began when I was in secondary school, and I aspired to create my first game.
+My journey in the world of IT began when I was in middle school, and I aspired to create my first game.
 Currently, I'm focusing on software development, game development, and expanding my knowledge in the direction of machine learning.
 Beyond that, I spend my free time creating music and enjoy cooking.
 <br>
 <br>